marinaceccon1/RCLP/README.md

 <div align="center">
 <img src="imgs/Data_v3.png" width="700">
 <div align="left">
-Our approach, called Pseudo-Label Replay, ties together the Pseudo-Label and Replay methods, in a smart way such that the knowledge acquired by the model is gradually added to the samples saved in the memory buffer.
+Our approach, called Replay Consolidation with Label Propagation (RCLP), ties together the Pseudo-Label and Replay methods, in a smart way such that the knowledge acquired by the model is gradually added to the samples saved in the memory buffer.

 For more details, please refer to our [paper](#citation)